-Miller and Rollnick (2013) emphasize that an MI coach needs to infuse the "spirit of MI" (p.
+Miller and Rollnick (2013) emphasized that an MI coach needs to infuse the "spirit of MI" (p.
 14) throughout the interactions with the individual.
-Hallmarks of the spirit include: (a) cultivating change talk through evoking the student's own language in favor of the change goal, and confidence for making that change; (b) softening sustain talk by avoiding a focus on the reasons against changing or for maintaining the status quo; (c) conveying partnership with and autonomy for the student by expressing an understanding that the expertise and wisdom about the change resides mostly within the student; and (d) accepting the student's worldview and conveying empathy by making every attempt to grasp the student's perspective.
-Miller and Rollnick (2013) describe change talk as "any self-expressed language that is an argument for change" (p.
+Hallmarks of the spirit include (1) cultivating change talk through evoking the student's own language in favor of the change goal and confidence for making that change; (2) softening sustain talk by avoiding a focus on the reasons against changing or for maintaining the status quo; (3) conveying partnership with and autonomy for the student by expressing an understanding that the expertise and wisdom about the change resides mostly within the student; and (4) accepting the student's worldview and conveying empathy by making every attempt to grasp the student's perspective.
+Miller and Rollnick (2013) described change talk as "any self-expressed language that is an argument for change" (p.
 159), whereas sustain talk is the opposite: "a person's arguments against change" (p.
 165).
-Individuals considering a behavior change often reside in a state of ambivalence utilizing both change and sustain talk - often in the same utterance (e.g., "I know I need to stop procrastinating on assignments, but I feel like I do my best work under pressure").
+Individuals considering a behavior change often reside in a state of ambivalence utilizing both change and sustain talk-often in the same utterance (e.g., "I know I need to stop procrastinating on assignments, but I feel like I do my best work under pressure").
 MAP coaches strive to cultivate students' change talk and soften their sustain talk to help them take action in addressing barriers to their academic and life goals.

-The "stages" in MAP Meetings One and Two mimic Miller and Rollnick's (2013) four overlapping MI processes, Engage, Focus, Evoke, and Plan, which are designed to strengthen a student's motivation and commitment to change.
+The "stages" in MAP Meetings 1 and 2 mimic Miller and Rollnick's (2013) four overlapping MI processes, Engage, Focus, Evoke, and Plan, which are designed to strengthen a student's motivation and commitment to change.
 Engage is the first stage of MAP and lays the foundation of the collaborative relationship between the MAP coach and the student.
-The establishment of a positive alliance with the student is fostered through (a) a review of the meeting goals and objectives, (b) exploration of the student's character strengths, values, and goals, and (c) discussion of the student's primary reasons for positive change.
+The establishment of a positive alliance with the student is fostered through (1) a review of the meeting goals and objectives; (2) exploration of the student's character strengths, values, and goals; and (3) discussion of the student's primary reasons for positive change.
 Engagement with the student does not have a clear end point in the session, but rather rapport-building practices are woven throughout the meeting through collaboration, acceptance, and compassion on the part of the MAP coach.

 Focus is the second stage of the MAP meeting.
-The goal of this stage is to narrow the range of possible target behaviors and focus on a few options that would best support the student with any challenges they might currently be experiencing.
-Miller and Rollnick (2013) suggest that MI coaches present relevant normative data points at this stage of the meeting to help the individual identify and prioritize areas of concern.
-Using Miller and Rollnick's (2013) Elicit-Provide-Elicit cycle, the MAP coach offers normative feedback by (a) eliciting the student's perceptions of their scores (e.g., use of coping behaviors, level of student engagement; see Pre-Map Assessment) compared to other AP/IB students, (b) affirming and reflecting back the student's strengths and acknowledging areas of concern, and then (c) eliciting the student's perceptions of the discrepancy between their current behaviors predictive of AP/IB student success and their long-term goals, values, and expressed desire for academic and emotional health.
+The goal of this stage is to narrow the range of possible target behaviors to focus on a few options that would best support the student with any challenges they might currently be experiencing.
+Miller and Rollnick (2013) suggested that MI coaches present relevant normative data points at this stage of the meeting to help the individual identify and prioritize areas of concern.
+Using Miller and Rollnick's (2013) elicitprovide-elicit cycle, the MAP coach offers normative feedback by (1) eliciting the student's perceptions of their scores (e.g., use of coping behaviors, level of student engagement; see pre-MAP Assessment) compared with other AP/IB students; (2) affirming and reflecting back the student's strengths and acknowledging areas of concern; and then (3) eliciting the student's perceptions of the discrepancy between their current behaviors predictive of AP/IB student success and their long-term goals, values, and expressed desire for academic and emotional health.
 By the end of the Focus stage, the student prioritizes and selects a target behavior to discuss further (e.g., improve my time management skills).